aryamanmaithani/aryamanmaithani.github.io/tuts/ma-106/responses.md

 subtitle: My responses to some of the anonymous feedback sent
 image:
 ---
+> "This is rather a very plain, basic message/question.
+It used to be more strategic approach to questions, now its more and more of understanding "stuff", which I am sort of failing at.
+But when I see your approach (and most of the students in my group) to questions, I don't think I can ever be so detailed at solving math, considering all the given conditions and stuff (specially, proving things), I sort of never know where to start from and even if I do, I never know how to continue.
+Does this mean, I've got to refer to books and practice (a lot :/) to develop my understanding in more of a *mathematical* way (because at this point, I'm just-- sort of clueless)?
+>
+> (P.S.
+It went too lengthy, sorry.
+XD)"
+> \- [NAME REDACTED]
+> 24/02/2020, 13:58

+Hey,
+I guess it _is_ true that you'd have to put in efforts.
+One nice thing to do would be to find another person who's also interested and just run your proof/ideas past them and ask them to find flaws.
+Conversely, you do the same for them.
+This will help in strengthening your thought process.
+A lot of problem that people face in "writing proofs" just comes from lack of logical reasoning from one step to the other.
+Mathematical arguments rely mainly on the definitions and axioms, that is, having some starting set of rules and seeing what you can logically deduce from those.
+In the end, have fun!

+---

+> "how can we prove the cayley hamilton theorem for a general square matrix?
+I was able to prove it for diagonalizable matrix but can't generalize the result."
+> \- [NAME REDACTED]
+> 21/02/2020, 13:21

+I don't think the responses page is really a good place to get an answer for something like this as the proof does get a bit involved.
+The idea is the following:
+Suppose $$T: V \to V$$ is a linear transform.
+Let $$p_T(x)$$ denote its characteristic polynomial.
+We want to show that $$p_T(T)$$ is the zero function.
+First prove this: Given any subspace $$W \subset V$$ such that $$T(W) \subset W$$, we have that the characteristic polynomial of $$T|_W$$ divides $$p_T(x)$$.
+Then, you show that given any $$v \in V$$, the space $$W = \operatorname{span}\{v, T(v), T^2(v), \ldots\}$$ has the property that $$T(W) \subset W$$. ($$T^2(v) = T(T(v))$$ and so on.)

+Conclude that $$p_T(T)v = 0$$.
+As this will be true for all $$v \in V$$, you get that $$p_T(T)$$ is the zero operator.

+---

 > "Firstly, thanks for all your help with MA105.
 I've never personally(or anonymously) asked you a question before, but your doubt clearing on the Whatsapp groups and the tut solutions saved my ass and got me a good grade.
 >